-Today we'll look at Compagnie Générale des Établissements Michelin (EPA:ML) and reflect on its potential as an investment.
+Today we'll evaluate Compagnie Générale des Établissements Michelin (EPA:ML) to determine whether it could have potential as an investment idea.
 In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Compagnie Générale des Établissements Michelin: